psychemedia/island-storynotes/three-little-pigs.md

 # The Three Little Pigs

-From the archived [December 2020](https://shanklinhistory.net/S&DHS%20Dec%202020%20Update.pdf) newsletter of the [Shanklin & District History Society](https://shanklinhistory.net/newsletters.html), Helen Thomas identifies an early version of the *Three Little Pigs* that first appeared in print in the [1853 edition](https://books.google.co.uk/books?id=alsCAAAAQAAJ&printsec=frontcover&dq=Popular+Rhymes+and+Nursery+Tales+1853&hl=en&newbks=1&newbks_redir=0&sa=X&redir_esc=y#v=snippet&q=SHANKLIN&f=false) of J. O. Halliwell's *Popular Rhymes and Nursery Tales*, and that is set in Shanklin, as having been collected on the Island by Henry Smith.
+From the archived [December 2020](https://shanklinhistory.net/S&DHS%20Dec%202020%20Update.pdf) newsletter of the [Shanklin & District History Society](https://shanklinhistory.net/newsletters.html), Helen Thomas identifies an early version of the *Three Little Pigs* that first appeared in print in the [1853 edition](https://books.google.co.uk/books?id=alsCAAAAQAAJ&printsec=frontcover&dq=Popular+Rhymes+and+Nursery+Tales+1853&hl=en&newbks=1&newbks_redir=0&sa=X&redir_esc=y#v=snippet&q=SHANKLIN&f=false) of J. O. Halliwell's *Popular Rhymes and Nursery Tales*.
+The tale is set in Shanklin, and is claimed to have been collected on the Island by Henry Smith.

 > Henry Smith and Three Little Pigs
 >